|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 In-Service Examination (Annual Otolarlyngology Examination)

 Weekly conferences involving all members of the residency staff are held from January to April of each year up to and including the week before the American Board of Otolaryngology In-Training Examination for Residents.
-The conference takes place in the LICH library, and is attended by available members of the residency staff.
-Supervision is by an attending who is present at the request of the resident staff and is available for consultation.
+The conference takes place in the library located at the Atlantic Ave Office, and is attended by available members of the residency staff.
+Supervision is provided by an attending who is present at the request of the resident staff and is available for consultation.
 Topics from past examinations are reviewed to allow more comprehensive coverage of all aspects of the specialty of Otolaryngology - Head and Neck Surgery.
 The library setting allows for immediate availability of reference material as well as audio/visual equipment.

 Cochlear Implant Conference